 Chaos on the Bridge is a 2014 documentary, written, directed and hosted by William Shatner, which takes a look at the rather difficult rebirth of the Star Trek Franchise on TV during the late 1980s, after the silver screen success of Star Trek IV: The Voyage Home.
-It does this by way of exploring the the turbulent production and writing issues during the first two and a half seasons of Star Trek: The Next Generation, during the years of 1986-88, before the show finally managed to probably find its footing with its third season.
+It does this by way of exploring the turbulent production and writing issues during the first two and a half seasons of Star Trek: The Next Generation, during the years of 1986-88, before the show finally managed to properly find its footing with its third season.

 Of note, the documentary features an extensive interview with Maurice Hurley, who was willing for the first time to put his side of the story about the early years of The Next Generation on record.
 It would prove a timely event, as Hurley passed away a year later.

 - Amoral Attorney: Leonard Maizlish is described as being this.
 Hired to enforce Roddenberry's vision (due to avoid being screwed over by Paramount again as he had been done on the Original Series), he went so far as to rewrite scripts behind the writers' backs (which was a violation of WGA rules).
 By the second season, he was banned from the studio, but he somehow managed to sneak back in.
 Roddenberry's personal assistant Susan Sacker describes him as an "unsavoury character".John S. Pike, Paramount Television Executive: He himself could be a movie-of-the-week.
 I can recall one day when Leonard was almost clutching his chest, and I'm saying, "I hope you DIE!"